Thursday, August 04, 2016

 If my words have not been descriptive enough for you, here is a string of images from the Creation Museum.
 I realize I did not take nearly enough pictures but you can see more for yourself if you visit…

-What troubled me most about the Creation Museum was not its message or beliefs but how it contrasted specifically against Science at every opportunity.
+What troubled me most about the Creation Museum was not its message or beliefs but how it specifically contrasted Science at every opportunity.

-Other similar museums about a culture's history present their beliefs without contrast.
-'Our ancestors believed the Sun was a god and all animals were born from trees.'
+Similar museums about a culture's history present their beliefs without arguing against others.
+'Our ancestors thought the Sun was a god and all animals were born from trees.'

 Great!
 Thanks for sharing!

-But Answers In Genesis has made such effort to discredit Evolutionary thinking that I thought they were really grasping at straws out of insecurity.
-I have no problem with anyone's belief system but to baselessly present those beliefs as facts while attacking just one other method seems wrong.
+But Answers In Genesis has made such effort to discredit Evolutionary thinking that they really seemed to be grasping at straws out of insecurity.
+I have no problem with anyone's belief system but to baselessly present it as factual while attacking just one other method seems wrong.

 And why only attack Science?
 The Vikings believed a massive collision of fire and ice created the world.
 Hindus believe their three gods have always created, maintained, and destroyed the Universe in repetitive cycles.
 The Hopi believe one Creator made nine Universes and a Spider Woman created all life with her saliva.